LIDO TOY SOLDIERS, FIGURES AND ITEMS FOR SALE

 5.00 EACH 3 INCH KNIGHTS

-Hand held out to the right, shield pointed to the left; 1 green with white paint.
+Hand held out to the right, shield pointed to the left; 1 green, 1 gold, (2.00 NO TOP PLUME; 1 red).

-Hand out to the right shield pointed down; NONE.
+Hand out to the right shield pointed down; 1 red.

 Extremely hard to find Lido castle play set box made in 1955.
 As the box had cut outs to be used in making the castle very few survived.